xtdb/xtdb-tutorial/8-await-transactions.nextjournal.md

 # Gravity comparison

-You spin up a new xtdb node and ingest the known data from the solar system.
+You spin up a new XTDB node and ingest the known data from the solar system.

 ```clojure
 (def node (xt/start-node {}))